alexnaish/learning-curve/README.md

 ## Helpful resources

 *	[Stackoverflow](https://stackoverflow.com/) - A huge community of developers helping other developers with issues.
 *	[Google](https://google.co.uk) - What you can't find via google isn't worth knowing.
 *	[MDN Web Docs](https://developer.mozilla.org/en-US/) - Developer documentation for the web.
 *	[Codepen](https://codepen.io/) - Hosts an incredible amount of work showcasing what is actually possible on the web.
-* [Github](https://github.com/) - Hosts a huge amount of open-source code.
+*	[Github](https://github.com/) - Holds a huge amount of open-source code and is central to most modern development (in my opinion).
+*	[Create a Mac VM](https://www.pcsteps.com/2157-mac-os-x-virtual-machine-vmware-player/) - Not necessary but may help avoid "Windows" related issues.